 - a.
 The code of conduct of this department are the document designed to influence the behavior of employees.
 They set out the procedures to be used in specific ethical situations, emergencies, day to day activities, administrative duties, executive duties etc. The effectiveness of these codes of ethics depends on the extent to which management supports them with sanctions and rewards. - b.
 In this direction this department has taken several measures and also has issued guidelines for the smooth functioning of the department, in delivering services to public, in responding to emergencies, either to save life or property or to attend a standby duty etc. Any violation of these directions leads to invoking of disciplinary measures as per the disciplinary rules of this department. - c.
 By virtue of the nature of job, it demands appropriate rewards, commendations, medals, appreciation, recognition etc. The practice of sanctioning of cash rewards, good service entry, commendation etc are already in practice in this department.
 Cash rewards are sanctioned to officers and personnel for discharging exemplary duty in responding to emergencies.
 Similarly good service entries are recorded in the Service Register of an officer or personnel for performing exemplary service, in emergencies.
 For the dedicated employees, commendation certificates are issued.
 Apart from this, Chief Ministers Gold Medal, Presidents medal for meritorious service and president's medal for distinguished services are awarded to officers and personnel of this department. - d.
 The Karnataka State Fire and Emergency Services Department has adopted the following measures, in different areas, to simplify the administration and also to bring reforms in the administration:

 1) Delegation of financial powers:

 Government in Order No. FD 2 TFP 2010, Bangalore, dated: 30.04.2010 has enhanced the delegation of financial powers to various levels, resulting in speedy sanctioning.
-A fresh draft proposal to delegate additional powers to Chief Fire Officers and Regional Fire Officers is in the final stages of approval.

 2) Drawing and disbursing power: